Comparison guide

 UWorld vs Target Practice for SAT/ACT practice

 UWorld is known for question-bank depth.
-Target Practice focuses on the decision layer: which leak deserves today's work and what proof the family should see.
+Target Practice focuses on the decision layer: which issue deserves today's work and what update the family should see.

 Best use for UWorld